Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Introduction

-In this work, we investigate a particle- and mass-balanced two-species Bose-Hubbard system with repulsive intraspecies interactions and attractive interspecies interactions between bosons of kind $A$ and $B$, focusing on the minimal few-body setting $N_A=N_B=2$.
-Using exact diagonalization in real space, we first establish a comprehensive equilibrium picture of few-body complexes in a strictly 1D chain and in coupled-chains geometries that interpolate continuously toward the 2D limit.
+In this work, we investigate a particle- and mass-balanced two-species Bose-Hubbard system with repulsive intraspecies and attractive interspecies interactions between bosons of kinds $A$ and $B$.
+In such a mixture, particles generally tend to maximize their binding by forming the largest possible bound cluster allowed by the total particle count $N$.
+In the following, we primarily focus on the $N_A = N_B = 2$ case where this maximum cluster corresponds to a tetramer.
+Using exact diagonalization in real space, we first establish a comprehensive equilibrium picture of few-body complexes in a strictly 1D chain and in coupled-chain geometries that interpolate continuously toward the 2D limit.
 This minimal setting of four particles, enforced by the computational restriction with the exact-diagonalization methodology employed in our work, serves the purpose of elucidating lattice-mediated stability of few-body bound complexes.
-Due to the attractive inter-species interaction, the ground-state always corresponds to a dimerized state, with a local pairing between $A$ and $B$ species.
+Due to the attractive interspecies interaction, the ground state always corresponds to a dimerized state, with a local pairing between $A$ and $B$ species.
 Note that this dimerization vanishes and the ground state corresponds to a four-particle scattering state when the attractive interaction is switched off.
-We map the occurrence of weakly- and strongly-correlated \footnote{By correlation, in the context of ``weakly and strongly correlated states", we mean inter-species correlation which causes the pairing between particles of different species and binds them into two-body and four-body clusters.} dimer and tetramer states across the interaction parameter space using a set of complementary diagnostics: the four-body binding energy, the interspecies von Neumann entanglement entropy (including its curvature in the parameter space to locate the weakly-correlated -- strongly-correlated dimer crossover), and spatially resolved one- and two-body density matrices that directly expose pairing and clustering in real space.
-This approach provides a consistent microscopic classification of weakly-correlated dimerized state, strongly-correlated dimer pairs, and four-body bound complexes, and it enables us to resolve distinct correlation fingerprints beyond energy-based criteria alone.
+We map the occurrence of weakly and strongly correlated \footnote{By correlation, in the context of ``weakly and strongly correlated states'', we mean interspecies correlation which causes the pairing between particles of different species and binds them into two-body and four-body clusters.} dimer and tetramer states across the interaction parameter space using a set of complementary diagnostics: the four-body binding energy, the interspecies von Neumann entanglement entropy (including its curvature in the parameter space to locate the weakly correlated -- strongly correlated dimer crossover), and spatially resolved one- and two-body density matrices that directly expose pairing and clustering in real space.
+This approach provides a consistent microscopic classification of weakly correlated dimerized states, strongly correlated dimer pairs, and four-body bound complexes, and it enables us to resolve distinct correlation fingerprints beyond energy-based criteria alone.